Stephen Henderson (journalist): Career

-On December 6, 2017, Rev. W.J.
-Rideout III, pastor of Our God’s People Church in Detroit, held a press conference to accuse the Detroit news media of covering up sexual harassment cases, including accusations of Henderson sexually harassing female coworkers.
+On December 6, 2017, Rev. W. J. Rideout III, pastor of Our God's People Church in Detroit, held a press conference to accuse the Detroit news media of covering up sexual harassment cases, including accusations of Henderson sexually harassing female coworkers.
 Rideout, who hosted a talk show on Detroit's 910 AM, was then suspended by radio station management because he did not identify the alleged victims.
 In response to Rideout's press conference, the Free Press conducted an internal investigation into the allegations.
 After the internal review, Henderson was fired from the Detroit Free Press for "inappropriate behavior" towards female employees that had occurred over several years.
 In response to his firing, Henderson said on his own radio show that he apologized to the women involved and said it was "bad judgement" on his part, but he also said that he disagreed with the decision by the Free Press and would be "exploring legal action."
 Henderson's attorney has said there was no lawsuit and that a settlement was reached in July 2018 between her client Henderson and his former employers at the Detroit Free Press.

+In November 18, 2024, Henderson announced his departure from Detroit public radio, ending his show “Created Equal" due to station “disinvestment."